Georgia Environmental Scorecards

 Dedicated environmentalists and georgia leaders volunteered their time to identify and research these crucial votes.
 We also highlight legislators who go above and beyond for our air, water and greenspace because important work to protect our environment often doesn’t always result in a vote on the floor of the State House or Senate.
 Often this work happens behind the scenes, when a bill gets stopped before it is taken to a vote, or when the introduction of a bill forces action of a different type.
 These stories are important.

-As we begin 2019, we couldn’t be more excited to work with the wave of new, pro-environment leadership to make real progress for the future.
-These leaders campaigned on a message of action on climate, healthy communities and protection of public lands, and have vowed to stop the polluters in their tracks.
+We couldn’t be more excited to work with pro-environment leadership to make real progress for the future.
+These leaders campaign on a message of action on climate, healthy communities, and protection of public lands.
+They have vowed to stop the polluters in their tracks.
 While deadlock in Washington is preventing major pro-environment legislation from becoming law, there are opportunities to make significant progress right here in Georgia.
 GCV and our partners are more determined than ever to maximize that progress in the months and years to come.

 Every year the Georgia legislature meets for 40 days.
 Incredibly important environmental topics like water contamination from toxic coal waste, expanding transit, and solar were all part of the 2017-18 legislative session.